EQGW/EQGW.github.io/HowToForLecturers.md

 ## Posting files to be linked to from the web page ##

-***After here in this section, not changed yet to reflect access of these folder by link, which is necessary because of two-factor authentication craziness making it impossible to let you all log in to the
+***After here in this section, not changed yet to reflect access of these folders by link, which is necessary because of two-factor authentication craziness making it impossible to let you all log in to the
 Google account of the Workshop***

 Files such as lecture projections (PPT or PDF), or supplementary documents, or R exercises, or audio recordings, are not to be posted on the workshop blog.
 Instead, open the Google Drive for the  fhleqg  account, which is not a gmail account but a  uw.edu  account.
 It has the password we mentioned above.